 Pre-eclampsia is high blood pressure during pregnancy.
-You may also have too much protein in your urine.
-This condition can harm your organs.
+There also may be too much protein in the urine.
+This condition can harm organs.

 |Cardiovascular System and Kidneys|

 Pre-eclampsia is more common young women who have not given birth before.